Who are GeoPlace?

 Additionally, with FindMyStreet, you can find every street that’s recorded in the National Street Gazetteer.
 It may also help you to find out which streets aren’t.

 The service is funded by the Local Government Association (LGA) and managed by GeoPlace.

 What is the National Street Gazetteer (NSG)?

 A gazetteer is a geographical index.
 The National Street Gazetteer is the definitive source of information about streets in England and Wales.
 FindMyStreet uses data that’s held in the most up to date version of the NSG.

 How is the National Street Gazetteer created?

 Street details are collected locally by 173 local highway authorities.
 Each local highway authority uses the data it collects to create a Local Street Gazetteer.
-Once a month, that updated information is sent to the team at GeoPlace LLP.
+Once a month, that updated information is sent to the team at GeoPlace.

 The GeoPlace team verifies this data and combines it with other details sent in by bodies such as Transport for London (TfL), Welsh Government, and Network Rail.
 As one large dataset, this information then populates the National Street Gazetteer.